 The foremothers of the women's movement, in their 1848 Conventions at Seneca Falls and Rochester, New York, rooted the movement in a demand for women's equality before the law.
-The right to vote came to be seen as the key that would unlock the door to the others.
+The right to vote came to be seen as the key that would unlock the door to the other rights.
 This vision sustained the National American Woman Suffrage Association (NAWSA), the forerunner of the League.
 When the 19th Amendment was passed in 1920, suffrage leaders divided on strategy.
 Some founded the National Woman's Party, which sponsored the first ERA, introduced in Congress in 1923.
-Others, the founders of the League among them, decided not to push for an ERA.
-It is hard for League members now to imagine the time in which the League actually opposed the ERA.
-It was not for lack of concern for women's rights.
-The League's record on that point speaks for itself.
-Rather, it was a problem in priorities.
-At the League's 1921 Convention, delegates decided that an ERA might adversely affect new and hard-won state labor legislation, which offered some protection to tens of thousands of women working in nonunionized, unskilled jobs.
+Others-the founders of the League among them-decided not to push for an ERA.
+It's hard for League members now to imagine the time in which the League opposed the ERA.
+However, at the League's 1921 Convention, delegates decided that an ERA might adversely affect new and hard-won state labor legislation, which offered some protection to tens of thousands of women working in nonunionized, unskilled jobs.

-Moreover, though it was an organization of women, the early League wanted to affirm strongly that its interests and lobbying activities were not confined to women's issues.
+Moreover, though it was an organization of women, the early LWV wanted to affirm strongly that its interests and lobbying activities were not confined to women's issues.
 The League in the 1920s and 1930s set the stage for future program development by focusing on a broad range of social issues.
 Many were, of course, of obvious concern for women: the Sheppard-Towner Act, which provided for federally funded infant and maternity care; the removal of discrimination against women in immigration and naturalization laws; equality for women in the Civil Service Classification Act; equal pay for equal work.
-During the same period, local and state Leagues worked to eliminate sex discrimination affecting jury duty, property rights, the treatment of women offenders and a number of other issues.
+During the same period, local and state Leagues worked to eliminate sex discrimination affecting jury duty, property rights, the treatment of women offenders, and a number of other issues.

-Through the 1940s, the national League program included "removal of legal and administrative discriminations against women," but retained the statement in opposition to an ERA until 1954 when the national program was restructured and it disappeared.
+Through the 1940s, the national League program included "removal of legal and administrative discriminations against women," but retained the statement in opposition to an ERA until 1954 when the national program was restructured and removed its opposition.

 As the League became active in the civil rights struggle of the 1960s, members grew acutely aware of the parallels between the status of women and minorities.
-Many state and local Leagues pursued women's issues with new vigor, and a strong push for women's issues developed at the national level, culminating in the 1972 Convention action.
+Many state and local Leagues pursued women's issues with new vigor, and a strong push for women's issues developed at the national level, culminating in the 1972 Convention's action to support the ERA.

 Subsequent Conventions have reaffirmed the League's commitment to the ERA.
-The 1980 Convention took the League's commitment a step further, voting to use the existing ERA position as a basis not only for ratification efforts, but also to work on gender-based discrimination through action to bring laws into compliance with the goals of the ERA.
+The 1980 Convention took the League's commitment a step further, voting to use the new supportive ERA position as a basis not only for ratification efforts, but also to work on gender-based discrimination and actively work to bring laws into compliance with the goals of the ERA.

-In 1972, lobbying for ratification and against rescission on a state-by-state basis became a top League priority at the national and state levels.
+In 1972, lobbying for ratification-and against rescission-on a state-by-state basis became a top League priority at the national and state levels.

-In 1979, the LWVUS organized the National Business Council (NBC) for ERA, the first formal structure to bring major business leaders into the fight for ratification.
-In 1981, under an LWVUS/NBC partnership, a volunteer task force of advertising executives developed and produced radio ads designed to "sell" the ERA in seven unratified states.
-Throughout the media campaign, the LWVUS provided extensive technical and financial assistance to state Leagues and ERA coalitions, and worked to organize business efforts in the states.
+In 1979, LWVUS organized the National Business Council (NBC) for ERA, the first formal structure to bring major business leaders into the fight for ratification.
+In 1981 under an LWVUS/NBC partnership, a volunteer task force of advertising executives developed and produced radio ads designed to "sell" the ERA in seven unratified states.
+Throughout the media campaign, LWVUS provided extensive technical and financial assistance to state Leagues and ERA coalitions, and worked to organize business efforts in the states.